List of proposed railway electrification routes in Great Britain: Background

+Delays and cancellations of projects

 On 25 June 2015 the government announced that some of the electrification projects would be delayed or cut back because of rising costs.
-Electrification work was to be "paused" on the Trans-Pennine route between York and Manchester and on the Midland main line between Bedford and Sheffield.
-Electrification of the Great Western main line would go ahead but the status of the Reading-Newbury and Didcot-Oxford sections was unclear.
+Electrification work was to be "paused" on the Trans-Pennine route between York and Manchester, and on the Midland Mainline between Bedford and Sheffield.
+Electrification of the Great Western Main Line would go ahead but the status of the Reading-Newbury and Didcot-Oxford sections was unclear.
 However, in September 2015, the electrification work was "un-paused", but with a delayed completion date.
-Since then there have been updates including one published in October 2016.
+In November 2016, plans to electrify the route between Chippenham and Bristol, as well as Didcot and Oxford, were announced as delayed indefinitely.

 On 20 July 2017 Chris Grayling the Secretary of State for Transport cancelled a number of electrification projects citing disruptive works and use of bi-mode technology as an alternative.

 Electrification has had much controversy with cancellations and various appearances of the Secretary of State for Transport called before the Transport Select Committee.
 The Transport Select Committee published its report into various matters including regional investment disparity on the railways and calling again for the reinstatement of various cancelled electrification schemes.
-A written question was submitted and answered in parliament regarding route miles electrified in the years 1997-2019.
+A written question was submitted and answered in parliament regarding route miles electrified in the years 1997–2019.

 In March 2019 the Railway Industry Association published a paper on Electrification cost challenge suggesting ways forward and a rolling programme of electrification.

 In September 2020 the TDNS (Traction Decarbonisation Network Strategy) Interim Business case was published though it was dated 31 July 2020.
 The principal recommendation was further electrification of 13000 STKs - single track kilometres of UK railways.
 As of November 2020, there are very few confirmed schemes.
 As of October 2022, the TDNS has been quietly abandoned.

+In July 2025, electrification of the Midland Main Line between South Wigston and Sheffield was paused indefinitely.